Fuzzy search Go docs from within Neovim.

 }

-For further details, see the actual implementations.
+For further details, see the actual implementation.

 Adapters: